mwiraszka/LondonChessClub/README.md

 - 🔧 Clean up redundant code in Nav component
 - 🔧 Improve error handling and provide more comprehensive error messages to notification toasts for easier debugging when needed
 - 🔧 Rename Schedule and Club Event features and components to simply 'Event' wherever appropriate
+- 🔧 Migrate deprecated `@import` rule to `@use`/`@forward` in prepararation for future release of Dart Sass 3.0.0, where `@import` will not longer be available
+- 🔧 Migrate deprecated global built-in functions to use explicit `sass:` prefix

 </details>